 If you have an upper airway obstruction, you typically know.
 Symptoms include a change in skin color, agitation, coughing, and choking.
 The body attempts to remove the object first by making you cough or create a choking sensation.
 If the obstruction is a result of inflammation, you will experience more gasping, wheezing, and in some cases unconsciousness.
 Some obstructions are only noticeable in sleep creating obstructive sleep apnea.
 Symptoms of these obstructions include snoring or daytime sleepiness related to a drop in oxygen levels during sleep.

 Infections are a cause of a lot of airway obstructions.
 Most infections are related to the epiglottis.
 The epiglottis covers the trachea to prevent food and drink from going down the windpipe.
 The swelling in the epiglottis may block the trachea and prevent the air from getting down into the lungs.
 Infections of any part of the upper airway can become an obstruction.
 Other obstructions can come from swelling of the tonsils and adenoids.
 The adenoids sit behind the nasal cavity.
 The inflammation of the adenoids may block the air that enters through the nose.
 The tonsils are two masses of tissue that sits in the back of the throat.
 When these masses swell, they block the throat and normally during sleep, prevent air from entering through the trachea.
 Tumors and abscesses also cause obstructions.
-Tumors may grow on any area of the throat and narrow the airway.
+Tumors may grow in any area of the throat and narrow the airway.
 Foreign objects such as food may get stuck in the throat; this too will become an obstruction.
 Airway obstructions must be removed.
-Breathing is essential to live; therefore, obstructions must be taken seriously.
+Breathing is essential to living; therefore, obstructions must be taken seriously.

 Treating Upper Airway Obstruction